Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 Dimension MDM MAM UEM

-Wipe behaviour Full device wipe App-data wipe only Selective or full
+Wipe behaviour Full device wipe.
+App-data wipe only.
+Selective or full.

-Best fit Corporate-owned BYOD phones Mixed estates
+Best fit Corporate-owned.
+BYOD phones.
+Mixed estates.

 For most Canadian SMBs, Intune handles MDM and MAM from a single tenant.
-UEM is the right framing once the firm also wants conditional access tied to Entra ID identity and Defender for Endpoint signals.
+UEM becomes the right framing once the firm also wants conditional access tied to Entra ID identity and Defender for Endpoint signals.

 BYOD vs corporate-owned: which model fits your firm?